ankitom/DSG/index.md

-This repository contains my stuff related to Data Science.
-DSG = Data Science G(I leave G to your imagination :smile:)
+Hello there,

-Stuff means ipython notebooks explaining concepts, having codes for various algorithms, and data science problems.
+                                    #WELCOME TO DATA SCIENCE JOURNEY

-Also note that there might be errors so read at your risk :smile: and suggest me corrections.
+I am passionate about Data Science and hope to become a DSG someday.
+Below are my mini projects in Machine Learning.

                       I hope you find this useful in your data science journey.
 All the best !!!

                                   Let us all become DATA SCIENCE GODS :innocent:

 ***